kstenerud/concise-encoding/cbe-specification.md

 Concise Binary Encoding
 =======================

-A general purpose, machine-readable, compact representation of semi-structured hierarchical data.
+Concise Binary Encoding (CBE) is a general purpose, machine-readable, compact representation of semi-structured hierarchical data.

+CBE is non-cycic and hierarchical like XML and JSON, and supports the most common data types natively.
+CBE is type compatible with [Concise Text Encoding (CTE)](cte-specification.md), but is a binary format for space efficiency.
+The more common types and values tend to use less space.
+Its encoding is primarily byte oriented to simplify codec implementation and off-the-wire inspection.

 Goals
 -----